zahradnik-io/youtube-scripts/Projects/ideas.md

 - Is ArchLinux appropriate for a server?
 - Ako na vlastný mailing list
 - Na čo všetko sa dá použiť git?
 Napr. kniha receptov...
+- WebRTC - how does Google Meet work?

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?